 5. Poor Water Pressure

 If your water pressure suddenly dropped, there’s a good chance you have a leak somewhere in your home.
 Good pressure means that your plumbing system is working as it should be because all the water in the system is being directed properly when you turn on a tap or hop in the shower.
 But when that pressure seems a shade of its former self, the most likely cause is a leak.
 Since part of the water is being diverted by the cracked pipe, less of it gets to your faucet.
 Thus, you have lower pressure.

 6. Bad Water Quality

-A possible sign of corroding or contaminated lines are if the water from your faucets is suddenly brown, foggy, filled with sediment, or smells metallic.
-There are other potential causes of water quality issues like this, but either way you’re going to need a plumber.
+A possible sign of corroding or contaminated lines is if the water from your faucets is suddenly brown, foggy, filled with sediment, or smells metallic.
+There are other potential causes of water quality issues like this, but either way, you’re going to need a plumber.

 8 Signs of Cracked Sewer Pipes in Edmonton

 Your water supply lines are not the only part of your plumbing system that may crack over time.
 Sewer lines can also corrode, clog, and break, and it's important to know those warning signs as well.
 Should there be a problem with your main drain line, then it's paramount you call an expert plumber as soon as possible.
 Flooding sewage can cause devastating damage to your property and is also a serious health risk—and only licensed Edmonton cracked pipe repair professionals have the necessary tools and knowledge required for fixing sewage lines.